French ship Intrépide (1747): Seven Years' War

-In 1756 Intrépide was put under the command of Guy François de Kersaint and made the flagship of a fleet charged with capturing all British ships operating off the coast of Guinea.
-This proved a success and Intrépide moved to the Antilles, where she was attacked near Caicos on 21 October 1757 by three British ships in the Battle of Cap-Français.
-This lasted several hours and Intrépide was almost completely dismasted, whilst her captain was wounded twice, though she managed to force the British ships to retreat.
+In 1756 Intrépide was put under the command of Guy François Coëtnempren de Kersaint and made the flagship of a squadron ordered to attack British shipping off the coast of Guinea.
+Following a successful operation in the region Intrépide was sent to the West Indies, where she was attacked near Caicos on 21 October 1757 by three British ships of the line in the Battle of Cap-Français.
+This lasted several hours and Intrépide was almost completely dismasted, whilst her captain was wounded twice; the French retreated, though the battered British ships proved unable to pursue.